 - IAM is universal and does not apply to the region.

-- Root users/account users are basically account created first and have complete admin access.
+- Root users/account users are basically accounts created first and have complete admin access.

-- For more security always create/set MFA on root account.
+- For more security always create/set MFA on the root account.

-- Password rotation policy can be customised as per requirement.
+- The password rotation policy can be customized as per requirement.

 Below are the few management tools used in AWS.

-Cloud watch: basically monitors performance for AWS environment.
+Cloud watch: basically monitors the performance for the AWS environment.